vlad2305m/tweakfork-1.19.3/README.md

     * Generic.selectiveBlocksNoHit -> When enabled, disables trace-hitting hidden blocks. (hint: can also use to build stuff in hard to reach places in survival mode)
     * Generic.selectiveBlocksHideEntities -> When enabled, selective block rendering will also hide entities.
     * Generic.selectiveBlocksHideParticles -> When enabled, selective block rendering will also hide particles.
+19. Noteblock edit -> tune noteblocks without getting carpal tunnel
+    * While looking at noteblock, press number keys to add the amount of notes. eg, for high F note 23, press 1 two times then press 3 (1 = 10, 0 = reset)
+    * Use plus key to add 1, minus key to subtract 1.
+    * Press letter keys A-G to set notes by letter name.
+Use Tab to toggle octave.

 *Using Selectively Visible Blocks for the [brewer](https://www.youtube.com/watch?v=1_jSkyq-WOs) video*
 <img width="1280" alt="Screen Shot 2021-02-16 at 2 01 08 PM" src="https://user-images.githubusercontent.com/13282284/108109105-7742c280-705f-11eb-81cf-b5341ca740c3.png">